A Brief Overview of English Grammar

 English tenses

-Note: Russian translation of the tense forms given below is approximate.
+Note: Russian translation of the tense forms below is approximate.

 Active Voice